ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 {
    ["VCC1"] = new Dictionary<int, double> { [0] = 3.5 }
 });
-var siteData = new SiteData< long>(new Dictionary<int, long> { { 0, 1 } });
+var siteData = new SiteData<long>(new Dictionary<int, long> { { 0, 1 } });

 var result =  pinSiteData.Add(siteData);
 // The above operation will throw an exception of Math_OperandsTypeMismatch as For Add operation,
-// the inner data type of the first operand (System.Double) and
-//that of the second operand (System.Int64) must match.
+// the inner data type of the first operand (System.Double) and that of the second operand (System.Int64) must match.
 ```
 ### Unary Operators